Skip to Main Content

 UNF student helps lead life-saving mobile stroke unit in Jacksonville

 When a stroke is suspected, both a traditional EMS ambulance and the MSTU are dispatched.
-The mobile unit’s specialized team includes a CT technologist, a stroke-trained nurse, two board-certified critical care paramedics, UF Health program manager Lindsey Perrotta and Mack, who serves as the on-site leader for JFRD operations.
+The mobile unit’s specialized team includes a CT technologist, a stroke-trained nurse and two board-certified critical care paramedics.
+The leadership team includes Lindsey Perrotta, UF Health program manager for the MSTU, and Mack as the on-site leader for JFRD operations.

-By diagnosing and beginning treatment in the field, the MSTU essentially turns a specialized ambulance into a mobile ER, and saves critical minutes, improves survival rates and reduces long-term disability.
+By diagnosing and beginning treatment in the field, the MSTU essentially turns a specialized ambulance into a mobile emergency department.
+The equipment and expertise help to save critical minutes and can improve survival rates, as well as reduce the likelihood of long-term disability.

 “It brings the hospital to the patient,” said Mack.
-“We’ve already responded to over 200 calls and transported more than 50 patients since launching in early June.
+“We’ve already responded to over 200 calls and transported 60 patients since launching in early June.
 This is a game changer for stroke care in Jacksonville.”

 A Jacksonville native, Mack’s passion for emergency care was sparked in childhood by the EMS TV show “Rescue 911.”
 That early interest led to a career spanning respiratory therapy, EMT and paramedic certifications, and now, critical care leadership.
 In addition to his work with the MSTU, Mack serves as a fire captain-paramedic with JFRD, a critical care flight paramedic with UF Health’s TraumaOne helicopter team and an adjunct EMS professor at Florida State College at Jacksonville.